Trinity Strand Trail Parking

 When the trail ended at Turtle Creek Blvd I turned back, passing where i started, and continued to the left.
 This was more of the same, paved trail along the creek bed, alongside the industrial buildings.
 The trail did go underneath the Sylvan Bridge, where a homeless camp lay above the trail, and then circling up along a bridge that continues the trail towards its other apex.
 For those who want to visit the Trinity Skyline Trail while in the area, you can take the Sylvan Bridge, which has a dedicated pedestrian / bike lane, and go up the hill, and then take the right exit which will take you down to Trammel Crow Park, which is on the Trinity Skyline Trail.

-Do I think this is a necessary trail worth visiting?
-No. If you live in the area or are there for the day, it’s a great local asset to get around or get some exercise.
-If you don’t live nearby, I don’t believe it’s worth visiting the Trinity Strand Trail.
-To be honest, the true benefit of this trail is as a connection between other trails.
-The HI Line connector trail is finally getting started (Link) which will connect the Katy Trail to the Trinity Strand Trail.
+If you live in the area or are there for the day, it’s a great local asset to get around or get some exercise.
+In the future, a huge benefit of this trail will be to serve as a connection between other trails.
+The HI Line connector trail is now completed (Link) and connects to the Katy Trail.
+I understand that there are more improvements on that front still to come.
 There are also plans to connect the Trinity Strand Trail to the Trinity Skyline Trail in a better way.
 Once the expansion to the Strand Trail occurs, the Trinity Strand Trail should extend into the Medical District as well.
 These connections amongst others will finally bring the disparate trails in Dallas together, as well as provide access to the trails connecting Dallas and Fort Worth.
 One day the vision of biking from one end of the Metroplex to the other will be a reality!

 0 0 votes